dwalkes/github-classroom-scripts/README.md

 ssh-add /path/to/key
 ```

+## push-to-gitlab.py

+This is a simple script that clones a repository from github classroom and pushes to gitlab, useful when you have
+gitlab-ci automated test configuration setup in gitlab.
+See assignconfig_example_push_to_gitlab.txt for a simplifiled
+assignment config text file you can use to configure for this script.

 ## prsetup.py

 This script works with an assignment series where assignments start with a base set of code and then build on each